Human trafficking in the United States: Victims of Trafficking and Violence Protection Act

 The Victims of Trafficking and Violence Protection Act of 2000 allowed for greater statutory maximum sentences for traffickers, provided resources for the protection of and assistance for victims of trafficking, and created avenues for interagency cooperation.
 It also allows many trafficking victims to remain in the U.S. and apply for permanent residency under a T-1 Visa.
 Previously, trafficked individuals who were often in the country illegally were treated as criminals.
 According to the section on Severe Forms of Trafficking in Persons, the definition extends to include any "commercial sex act... in which the person induced to perform such act has not attained 18 years of age".
 This means that any minor engaged in prostitution is a victim of human trafficking, regardless of citizenship or whether or not movement has taken place.

 The law defines trafficking as "the prohibition against any individual who provides or obtains labor or services for peonage, slavery, involuntary servitude, or forced labor."
 The law distinguishes trafficking, where victims are coerced into entering the U.S., from smuggling, where migrants enter the country without authorization.
 The act also attempted to encourage efforts to prevent human trafficking internationally, by creating annual country reports on trafficking and tying financial non-humanitarian assistance to foreign countries to real efforts in addressing human trafficking.
 The benefits of the law, however, are dependent on the survivor's cooperation in prosecuting the perpetrators.
 This can be complicated if the victim fears retribution from their trafficker or has a fear of authority that remains from their country of origin.

-The original TVPA of 2000 has been reauthorized three times, the most recent being the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008.
+The original TVPA of 2000 has been reauthorized thrice, the most recent being the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008.
 These reauthorizations have clarified definitions of trafficking and forced labor in order both to aid in the prosecution of traffickers and to aid the victims of trafficking.
 The reauthorization versions have also required the federal government to terminate all contracts with overseas contractors involved in human trafficking or forced labor.
-Extraterritoriality jurisdiction was also extended to cover all U.S. nationals and permanent residents who are living overseas.
+Extraterritorial jurisdiction was also extended to cover all U.S. nationals and permanent residents who are living overseas.